yegor256/blog/_drafts/singleton.md

 place: Los Angeles, CA
 tags: oop
 description: |
-  A singleton is a well-known anti-pattern, though it's often not clear what could be used instead to access global things.
+  A singleton is a well-known anti-pattern; however, it's often not clear what could be used instead, to access global things.
 keywords:
   - singleton